mandober/rust-debrief/terms/associated-items.md

 # Associated items

+- associated items are items declared in traits and defined in impls
+- assoc. items can have default values, overridable in impl

+Associated items are declared within and along with a trait.
+Declared items may contain optional (default) definition.
+These declarations together make up the contract that implementors must respect.

+The implementing type must define items that were only declared, it may override items containing default definition.
+Overriding default definition with an identical one will triger a linting error about futility of such maneuvre.

 Associated items:
+- Associated functions ("static" functions)
 - Associated types
-- Associated functions
-- Associated lifetimes
 - Associated constants
+- Associated lifetimes (?)

+An associated item can be:
+- _declaration_ that declares the signature a definition must respect
+- _definition_ that contains the actual implementation
+- definitions are optional and overridable

+---

 Rust's [RFC 195](https://github.com/rust-lang/rfcs/blob/master/text/0195-associated-items.md) defines support for associated items (functions, statics, types, lifetimes) in trait declarations.
 All associated items can have default values.